Understanding Principal Reduction: What It Is And How It Helps Homeowners

 The Bottom Line

 Principal reduction was a tool used to help homeowners who were underwater in their mortgage and had a hard time making payments as a result of the 2008 subprime mortgage crisis.
-The two major federal programs, HAMP and the HHF, have since ended.
+The two major federal programs, HAMP and HHF, have since ended.

 Related Resources